V374R/DevOps-Task-1/README.md

 Prerequisites:
 -
-1. Ensure the target machine has Ubuntu or a compatible Linux distribution installed.
+** Ensure the target machine has Ubuntu or a compatible Linux distribution installed.

-2. Make sure you system is up-to-date, by running:
+** Make sure you system is up-to-date, by running:

     $sudo apt-get update

     $sudo apt-get upgrade

-3. sure the machine has Docker installed and running.
+** Make sure the machine has Docker installed and running.

     $sudo apt install -y docker.io